microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

     - Security roles assessment summary shows the color of the shield based on last assessment
     - Screens from the old app have been converted into custom pages

-# How does the app asess the security role?
+# How does the app assess the security role?
 A base set assessment for each privilege and level is recommended.
 However, the user can toggle the button to override, provide a reason for toggle and set their own assessments.
       ![image](https://user-images.githubusercontent.com/71347619/209748800-76f2c20a-91d5-4b5e-ad7b-9d9f5aba5cb5.png)
 Power automate logic retrieves the base assessment rules, retrieves the privileges associated with the flow.
 Based on the level of the privilege the base assessment is applied to calculate the number of privileges under each role.